Tips for creating a new employee form

 Background verification

 As an employer, you need to be sure that who’s in front of you really is who they say they are.
 This is where background and reference checks come in useful.
-To comply with Australian privacy laws, always seek the employee’s permission before contacting their references to verify their professional history or to confirm that they are eligible to work with children, for example.
+Seek the employee’s permission before contacting their references to verify their professional history or to confirm that they are eligible to work with children, for example.
 This can be done by simply including a relevant section on the new employee form that they can sign to indicate their consent.

 Tax compliance